The Power Of Corporate Alumni Networksby Heather Travis in Partners | Last Edited: 22nd March 2019

 The power of corporate alumni networks even extends to the financial markets.
 A study by Harvard Business School examined 15 years’ of US investment data.
 It revealed that fund managers placed larger bets on companies to which they were connected through an education network and also performed significantly better, to the tune of almost 8% a year.

 Here in Asia-Pacific, an increasing number of companies are considering the benefits of setting up a corporate alumni network and whether they are at a disadvantage in not doing so.

 Alumni Network: The Benefits

-As Hoffman says: “Not only do [former employees] have knowledge of the outside world that a company’s current employees do not, they also understand how the organisation works….At LinkedIn, reports and rumours about emerging technologies such as WhatsApp are taken more seriously when they come from former employees than from random commentators.”
+As Hoffman says: “Not only do [former employees] have knowledge of the outside world that a company’s current employees do not, they also understand how the organization works….At LinkedIn, reports and rumors about emerging technologies such as WhatsApp are taken more seriously when they come from former employees than from random commentators.”